Selena Gomez And The Weeknd: Is Bella Hadid Trying To Sabotage Their Relationship?

 “Kylie wants Abel [The Weeknd] and Bella to get back together and she’s not shy about saying it,” a source told Hollywood Life on January 18. “[Selena Gomez] should be worried because Bella has a lot of friends that want to see her and Abel back together.
 Kylie wants to double date with them, and she’s way more Team Bella than Team Selena.”

 Selena Gomez had a rocky 2016.
-As fans will recall, the 24-year-old reportedly entered a treatment center in Tennessee in late summer after revealing mental health struggles and cancelling her Revival World Tour.
+As fans will recall, the 24-year-old reportedly entered a treatment center in Tennessee in late summer after revealing mental health struggles and canceling her Revival World Tour.
 She was also involved in an ugly feud with Justin Bieber before ultimately making her return to the spotlight with an appearance at the 2016 American Music Awards.

 Hopefully, 2017 treats Selena Gomez better.